 Statement on Teaching, Learning and Assessment

-The module comprises a series of practicals.
-The activities provide a focus for problem-based learning and provide formative feedback prior to the submission of the coursework.
+The module comprises an alternating series of lectures and practicals.
+The practical activities provide a focus for problem-based learning and provide formative feedback prior to the submission of the coursework.
 Laboratory classes will provide hands-on experience of some of the contemporary technology available for vision science and visual cognition.
 These include demonstrations and mini-experiments based on the indicative content.
-Structured feedback week will include student presentations of work in progress.
+The lectures will introduce the module, the coursework requirements and outline the methods, techniques, issues and technologies relevant to contemporary visual cognition.
+Example of case studies will be reviewed in the lectures.
 Students will be expected (and encouraged) to actively engage with the material presented in this module.
 They will also be expected to independently source their own relevant reading material to use as evidence to support the arguments they present in the assessments.
 Unsupervised lab time is provided to allow access to equipment and facilities for coursework preparation.
-The assessment is in two units, the first requires the presentation of a draft method section for the students chosen topic.
-The second unit is a results section, presenting the analysis of the data created by the class based on selected sample problems.
+The assessment comprises two units, the first requires the presentation of a structured abstract for each student’s chosen research topic.
+This outlines the background topic, the proposed method of data collection, the analysis technique(s) required, and the potential scope or implications of the findings.
+The second unit is a draft report with introduction and method section for the proposed research topic.
+A results section, describing the statistical technique(s) required to analyse the data is also required, as is a short discussion section placing the anticipated results in their theoretical context.
 The assessment facilitates an appreciation of the place of technological knowledge in the decision-making processes involved in research, and the communication skills required to enable replication in research.
 The learning process is particularly focused on preparing students for their honours project and postgraduate research.
 This learning process is situated in the centre of the Abertay Attributes Triptych of Intellectual, Personal and Professional.
 In order to be an active citizen, it is crucial that students are able to acquire new methodological and analytical skills and present these in a manner that allows others to follow in their footsteps.

 Teaching and Learning Work Loads